electrikmilk/scpleditor-accounts-files/api-reference/files.md

 **Get list of users files**
 ----
-Get a list of current users files (only owned by the user).
+Get a list of current users files (only owned by the current user).

 * **URL**